 Flavonifractor plautii, found in the intestine, is a strain of the Clostridia family of bacteria.
 These bacteria are known to have positive effects on the immune system and can relieve inflammation.
 Flavonifractor plautii is triggered by the antioxidant catechin in green tea.
 So it can strongly suppress a group of immune cells called Th2, the same cells responsible for the body’s reaction to food allergies.

 The benefits of green tea are many.
-It could, in particular, promote weight control, skin inflammation and the treatment of type 2 diabetes.
+It might, in particular, promote weight control, skin inflammation and the treatment of type 2 diabetes.
 Some research has also linked the consumption of green tea to better cardiovascular health.

 Like our content ?